HCPC Defence Lawyers for HCPC Investigations, Referrals, Hearings & Tribunals

 Health and Care Professions Tribunal Service (HCPTS)

-If the Investigating Committee Panel decides that there is a case to answer, your case will proceed to a final hearing before the HCPTS.
+If the Investigating Committee Panel determines there is sufficient evidence, the matter will proceed to a final hearing before the HCPTS.

-If your case is about misconduct, lack of competence, convictions or cautions or decisions by other regulators, your case will be referred to a panel of the Conduct and Competence Committee.
+If the issue involves misconduct, lack of competence, criminal convictions or cautions, or decisions by other regulators, it will be referred to a panel of the Conduct and Competence Committee.

-If it is alleged that your health may be affecting your ability to practise, your case will be heard by the Health Committee.
+If concerns are raised about your health affecting your ability to practise, the matter will be addressed by the Health Committee.

-The HCPC usually instructs solicitors to prepare their case, and act for them, for the final hearing itself.
+The HCPC usually instructs Solicitors to prepare and present their arguments at the final hearing.

-During the hearing, the HCPC will present their case and call their witnesses who can be cross examined on your behalf.
-Likewise, you or your lawyer will present your case, call witnesses and/or make statements to the panel.
+During the hearing, the HCPC will outline their position and call witnesses who can be cross-examined on your behalf.
+Similarly, you or your Lawyers will present your evidence, call witnesses, and make statements to the panel.

 After hearing all the evidence, the panel must decide whether: